raccog/caliga-bootloader/book/src/how-does-it-work.md

 In a high-level, the boot loader's job is to start running an operating system when the computer is turned on.
 This high-level job is composed of many low-level tasks, for example:

+* Read from storage devices
+* Interact with different types of file systems
 * Set up a memory map
 * Set up a stack
 * Load kernel into memory